pstadler/flightplan/README.md

 Flightplan is a [node.js](http://nodejs.org) library for streamlining application deployment or systems administration tasks, similar to Python's [Fabric](http://fabfile.org).

+**Flightplan 0.5.0 has been rewritten from scratch and is not compatible with 0.4.x releases.
+Read more about what's changed in the [release notes](https://github.com/pstadler/flightplan/releases/tag/0.5.0).**

 ## Installation & Usage

 ```bash